Where to open your Demat & Trading account?

 As I didn’t cover which stockbrokers are suitable for which users in that article, I received a lot of queries from the readers regarding where to open demat and trading account.
 Most of them were beginners and therefore, I decided to write an article on the same which can be helpful for the newbie investors.

 In this post, I’ll discuss the stockbrokers which I’ve personally used and researched.
 In my investing journey of the last five years, I’ve come across many trading platforms.
-From full-service brokers like ICICI direct, HDFC securities, SBI Smart etc, to the newer discount brokers like Zerodha, Upstox, 5Paisa, Trade Smart Online etc, I’ve reviewed them all.
-Moreover, being in the trading field, I need to remain updated with latest brokers and their charges.
+From full-service brokers like ICICI direct, HDFC securities, SBI Smart, etc, to the newer discount brokers like Zerodha, Upstox, 5Paisa, Trade Smart Online, etc, I’ve reviewed them all.
+Moreover, being in the trading field, I need to remain updated with the latest brokers and their charges.

 By the end of this article, you’ll have a good knowledge of where should you open your trading and demat account.
 I’ll try to keep things as simple as possible while answering.
 In addition, I’ll also disclose which stockbroker I use for trading in stocks.
 Therefore, make sure that you read this article till the end.
 I’m confident that it will be helpful to you.

-Before we dive in the topic, let me give you the smallest explanation of what’s the difference between demat and trading account so that we are all on the same page.
+Before we dive into the topic, let me give you the smallest explanation of what’s the difference between demat and trading accounts so that we are all on the same page.

-Just as money is kept in your saving account, similarly your bought stocks are kept in your demat account.
+Just as money is kept in your savings account, similarly your bought stocks are kept in your demat account.
 When you buy a stock, it gets credited in your demat account.
 And when you sell it, it gets debited from the same.
 At any time, your demat account reflects all your holding stocks.
-By the way, demat account is the short form for ‘Dematerialised account’.
+By the way, a demat account is a short form for ‘Dematerialised account’.

 On the other hand, a trading account is a medium to buy and sell shares in a stock market.
 It is used to place purchase or selling order for a stock in the market.